sbusso/htdocs.dev/src/content/blog/KumoMTA.md

 ---
 created: 2023-12-13T08:41
-updated: 2023-12-19T10:48
+updated: 2023-12-19T10:51
 published: true
 description: KumoMTA is a new (as of the end of 2023) solution for a high-volume, high-performance, on-premise email-sending platform.
 It is designed with a modern architecture mindset, mixing Rust and Lua for high performance and configurability.
 title: KumoMTA
 featured: true
+tags:
+  - smtp
+  - tutorial
+  - kumomta
 ---

 For 15 years or so, Postifx has been my solution for sending out marketing emails.
 Always on the lookout for something a bit more flexible and user-friendly.
 And then KumoMTA comes along!

 KumoMTA is a new (as of the end of 2023) solution for a high-volume, high-performance, on-premise email-sending platform.
 It is designed with a modern architecture mindset, mixing Rust and Lua for high performance and configurability.

-The Open Source project Email Service Providers don't want you to know about.
-Some pricey, big-name products out there (looking at your - [ ] #todo ) should be sweating bullets right now.
+Email Service Providers don't want you to know about the Open Source project.
+Some pricey, big-name products out there (looking at you PowerMTA) should be sweating bullets right now.
 ## Features
 - Use Lua as a configuration language.
 - Delivery to HTTP
+- Events and metrics export
 - Extensive documentation and tutorials

-Other: Monitoring with Prometheus

 ## What is an MTA?
 An MTA, or Mail Transfer Agent, is a key part of how emails are sent over the internet.
 In the context of SMTP, which stands for Simple Mail Transfer Protocol, the MTA acts like a mailman for emails.
 When you send an email, it first goes to an SMTP server.
 This server, working as an MTA, figures out where the email needs to go efficiently.